mahmouddwidar/My-Prayer/README.md

 ## Changelog

-### Version 1.0.1
+### Version 1.0.2
-- Fixed a bug with the remaining time, which was giving a negative value between Isha and Fajr prayers.
+- Fixed bug not updating the dates and timings daily.
-- Improved the performance of the extension.

 ## Contribution